 If you are using the Chrome web browser and want to clear the cache, this article will help you.
-For those who use the Chrome browser for browsing the internet, the cache may pile up over time causing the web browser to be slow or unresponsive.
+For those who use the Chrome browser for browsing the internet, the cache may pile up over time, causing the web browser to be slow or unresponsive.
 Especially if you have a PC with limited resources, chances are that you are going to run out of RAM pretty quickly.
 Clearing the Chrome cache every once in a while will ensure that Google Chrome performs at its best and loads websites faster.
-So here are the steps to clear Chrome cache in Windows.
+So here are the steps to clear Chrome cache on Windows.

 - On Windows, open Google Chrome.

 - Click the Hamburger menu in the top right corner.

 - Navigate to More tools > Clear browsing data.
 It will open a popup.

 - Choose a time range.

 - Select options such as Cookies and other site data and Cached images and files based on your requirements

 You have successfully cleared the Chrome catch on your Windows computer.
 The steps are the same for all the Windows versions including Windows 7, 8, 8.1, and 10.
 If you are using the latest version of Google Chrome Browser on any of these operating systems, the steps to clear the Chrome cache is exactly the same.